wernerglinka/metalsmith-blog-starter/README.md

   Metalsmith blog starter
 </h1>

 Start off your Metalsmith journey with this blog boilerplate.
 This starter is based on the [Metalsmith bare-bones starter](https://github.com/wernerglinka/metalsmith-bare-bones-starter) but also includes a blog landing page and several "greek" blog posts.
+Check out a [demo of this starter](https://metalsmith-blog-starter.netlify.app/).

 ## Quick start